millionairetai/ioff/README.md

 common/models - ex: common/models/Employee.php.
 If a model only used by a package, it should be in common/models/<package name> - ex: common/models/work/Task.php with task only use by work package.
 6. Upload folder will contain all of files is uploaded from users.
+7. All section of code should be caught exception error by try {} catch {} with php and javascript language.

 CODING STANDARD
 -------